tinymce/tinymce-docs/general-configuration-guide/upload-images.md

 ## CORS considerations

 Configure [Cross-origin resource sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) to allow the web application to upload image data to a separate domain.
-This ensure compliance with JavaScript *same origin* restrictions.
+This ensures compliance with JavaScript *same-origin* restrictions.

 CORS has stringent rules about what constitutes a cross-origin request.
 The browser can require CORS headers when uploading to the same server the editor is hosted on, for example: